Davis was the representative for Virginia’s 11th congressional district and was a Republican. He served from 1995 to 2008.

 - H.R.
 5396 (110th): To designate the Cold War Museum in Fairfax, Virginia, as the National …

 From Jan 1995 to Oct 2008, Davis missed 341 of 9,041 roll call votes, which is 3.8%.
-This is worse than the median of 3.1% among the lifetime records of representatives serving in Oct 2008.
+This is on par with the median of 3.1% among the lifetime records of representatives serving in Oct 2008.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: